llwang8/freecodecamp-weatherApp/README.md

 #Built with:

 Implemented with JavaScript, jQuery, HTML and CSS.
-Also used Open Weather API, digital color meter.
+Also used Open Weather API, digital color meter, google map api.

 # Link